Getting around Bangkok is going to be foremost on your mind and planning ahead will make this as easy as possible.

 Well, it stands for Mass Rapid Transport and you should think of it as the Underground.

-This train can take you very quickly across the city of Bangkok for 16 - 40 Baht.
-The train goes from Hua Lamphong all the way to Chatuchak Market and more.
+This train can take you very quickly across the city of Bangkok for 17 - 45 baht and the train goes from Hua Lamphong all the way to Chatuchak Market and more.

-There is more information on the BTS and MRT here as you are sure to want to use it during your stay in Bangkok.
+There is more information on the MRT here as you are sure to want to use it during your stay in Bangkok.

 So what is the BTS and what does BTS stand for?